iclr2026stevs/stevs.v1.0/README.md

 ### 3\.
 Run the Code

 Once the data is ready, you can directly run the `run.ipynb` file in the project's root directory to train and evaluate the STevs model.
-This file contains the complete workflow for model training, evaluation, and visualization.
+This file contains the workflow for model training, evaluation, and visualization.